Global Education

 4. Integrate global problem-solving into your curriculum.

-You’ve seen how the SDGs can engage students, but what about integrating global learning into your curriculum?
+You’ve seen how learning about global challenges can engage students, but what about integrating global learning into your curriculum?
 And how do you spark your students’ curiosity in a way that initiates authentic problem-solving in your school?

 Start by looking at your current school initiatives with fresh eyes.
-Consider ways to take existing curriculum a step further by connecting topics to the SDGs.
-Inviting more people to the table, like other educators, students, and community members, allows for diversity of thought.
+Consider ways to take existing curriculum a step further by connecting topics to themes from the Blueprint.
+Inviting more people to the table, like other educators, students, and community members, allows for different perspectives.
 It also empowers students and teachers to connect their interests and bring their learning to life.

 5. Spark curiosity and enhance student learning.